20lives/dmote/doc/options-main.md

 ## Section `mask`

-A box limits the entire shape, cutting off any projecting byproducts of the algorithms.
+A box limits the entire shape, cutting off any projecting by-products of the algorithms.
 By resizing and moving this box, you can select a subsection for printing.
 You might want this while you are printing prototypes for a new style of switch, MCU support etc.

 ### Parameter `size`